Staff & Consultants

 Krista Fabian DeCastro is a cultural manager specializing in festival programming, events production, artist development, cultural development and international cultural exchange.
 She served as program director of Robert Wilson’s Watermill Center, manager of the international programming department at the John F. Kennedy Center for the Performing Arts, and manager of Africa Exchange, a program of 651 ARTS that supported collaborative exchanges between performing artists in the United States and Africa.
 She holds a BA from The New School and a MA in Arts Administration from Columbia University.
 She currently lives in Chicago.

-Before joining Creative Capital as Director of Grants and Services, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
+Before joining Creative Capital as Director of Resources & Award Programs, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
 Dent previously held curatorial staff positions at the New Museum of Contemporary Art and the Whitney Museum of American Art, and was a director at Friedrich Petzel Gallery in New York.
 In addition, Dent has worked in film and the performing arts as a scenic designer, art director and producer on numerous projects.
 From 2004-08, Dent owned and managed Lisa Dent Gallery in San Francisco, where she presented the work of emerging and mid-career international artists.
 She has served on several juries and committees and is currently a board member of Visual AIDS.
 She has taught courses in art history and design at Cooper Union, University of California, Davis, Columbus College of Art and Design, and The Ohio State University.
 Dent received her BFA from Howard University, her MFA from New York University’s Tisch School of the Arts, and completed the Whitney Museum Independent Study Program in curatorial studies.

 Sean Elwood, Director of Programs & Initiatives